Bratzillaz: Other Bratzillaz

-The minor characters who can also be called "Bratzillaz" also consist of witches with surnames based on their powers.
+The minor characters who can be also called "Bratzillaz" consist of witches with surnames based on their powers.
 The only one who is not a witch is Vampelina, being a vampiress, or at least being a vampiric witch.
 Their abilities are linked in their names.
 While Vampelina can see in the dark because she is a vampire, the other minor Bratzillaz have abilities that only a solid witch would have.
 Fianna is a "sea witch": similar to a mermaid but is not exactly a mermaid.
 Vampelina was shown to be a friend of Jade in "Midnight Beach".
 All of them have personalities that match up with their abilities and their surnames.

 Fianna Fins - (similar to Fianna): Fianna is a sea witch who has the power to control weather.
 Her pet is Ripple.
 Her witchmark is a mermaid tail.
 Introduced in the Winter/Spring 2013 Midnight Beach line.
 Her human cousin is Fianna.

 Vampelina - Vampelina is a vampiress who has the power to see in the dark.
 Her pet is Batric.
 Her witchmark is a pair of fangs.
 Introduced in the Winter/Spring 2013 Magic Night Out line.

 Victoria Antique - Victoria is an exchange student from China who has the power to turn old things back to new.
 Being from the country of China may or may not be a nod to her ability to fix old things, since some people in real life collect a substance called "china", which people use for many years as a decoration.
 Her witchmark is a snake.
 Introduced in the Summer/Fall 2013 Back to Magic line.

 Illiana Honesty - Illiana is an exchange student from India who has the power to make anyone tell the truth.
 Her witchmarks are henna tattoos.
 Introduced in the Summer/Fall 2013 Back to Magic line.

 Angelica Sound - Angelica is one of the Witchy Princesses brought back by the Bratzillaz who has the power to manipulate sound.
 Introduced in the Summer/Fall 2013 Witchy Princesses line.

 Siernna Calmer - (similar to Siernna): Siernna is one of the Witchy Princesses brought back by the Bratzillaz who has the power to keep anyone calm.
 Introduced in the Summer/Fall 2013 Witchy Princesses line.
 She is most likely the witch cousin of Siernna.

 Carolina Past - Carolina is one of the Witchy Princesses brought back by the Bratzillaz who has the power to see into the past.
 Introduced in the Summer/Fall 2013 Witchy Princesses line.